Updated April 2023.

 Have you ever wondered, “What does that even mean?”

-Well, over the next few weeks, I’ll dive into this question to explain what points are, how they work, when a producer should get points, and whether (and when) a producer may also be entitled to a songwriter split of your song they just produced.
+I’ll dive into this question to explain what points are, how they work, when a producer should get points, and whether (and when) a producer may also be entitled to a songwriter split of your song they just produced.

 But let’s start with the basics: What is the difference between a producer and an engineer?
 And what is an executive producer?

-Music producer vs. recording engineer
+Music producer vs. music engineer

-Well, the main difference is that, while the producer and the engineer both have a healthy understanding of the technical aspects of music production, producers have an added level of artistic and creative vision to make a recording, arrangement, and performance the best they can be.
+Well, the main difference is that, while the producer and the engineer both have a healthy understanding of the technical aspects of music production, producers have an added level of artistic and creative vision to make a recording, musical arrangement, and performance the best they can be.
 As such, while many music producers are also good sound engineers, sound engineers don’t necessarily make good producers.

-The role of executive producer
+The role of the music producer

 So what does an executive producer do then?
-Well, in my experience, while the executive producer can sometimes perform many of the producers’ functions, they usually have a financial and an administrative role, overseeing the recording budget, hiring session players, and securing funding for the recording.
+In my experience, while the executive producer can sometimes perform many of the producers’ functions, they usually have a financial and an administrative role, overseeing the recording budget, hiring session players, and securing funding for the recording.
 In other words, on most indie recordings, the person getting credit as exec producer is usually the one paying for the project.

 So there you have it.
 Hopefully I’ve clarified the difference between engineer, producer, and executive producer.
 Next time, I’ll discuss whether and when your producer deserves points, what that means, how it works, how many they may be entitled to, and how that translates into dollars.